Point Pelee National Park is home to the southernmost point in mainland Canada. Discover the best

 Visiting the southernmost point in Canada’s mainland is just one of the many things that make camping in Point Pelee National Park one of the coolest experiences in Ontario.

->

-> My family has been regular visitors to Point Pelee National Park for years.
+My family has explored some of the most incredible National Parks in Canada.
+But Point Pelee National Park is a destination we return to year after year.
 Not only do we love to visit during the bird and butterfly migrations of the spring and fall, but we also enjoy the quaint towns and all the things to do near Point Pelee.
 Whether it’s wine tasting on Pelee Island, relaxing on the Point Pelee Beach, or dining at the countless fish and chip joints that line the shores of Lake Erie, the Essex County region that surrounds Point Pelee offers a vast number of experiences that will suit just about any visitor.

->

-> Where Is Point Pelee National Park?
+Where Is Point Pelee National Park?

 Point Pelee really suits its name.
 This long peninsula stretches out into Lake Erie, ending in a sharp tip at the southernmost point in Canada.
 Point Pelee park is topped by marshland and low-lying forest that make it a haven for birds and butterflies during the migratory season.